benknoble/zelda-vim/README.md

 Questions?
 Comments?
 Feedback?
 Feeling __Lost__ in the __Woods__?
 Use the [Issues][issues] page on the [Github repo][github].

+### The Dark World

+> __Shadow and Light are two sides of the same coin...__
+> __...One cannot exist without the other__

+For the moment, I will only be constructing dark themes as that's what I use.
+I am open to (well-constructed) light themes, if well argued for.

+### Sheikah Slate

+> *A mysterious tablet with a glowing center.
+You've never seen this device*
+> *before, and yet...there's something familiar about it.*

+I also only use terminal vim.
+I know that colorschemes are weird between terminal and gvim, but I'm hoping this will be sufficient (or someone will port them).

 [github]: https://github.com/benknoble/zelda-vim
 [issues]: https://github.com/benknoble/zelda-vim/issues
 [loz]: https://en.wikipedia.org/wiki/The_Legend_of_Zelda